fjimenez51/React-EMPL/README.md

 ## Installation:

-Step 1 - Make sure you have a code editor, Node.js and Node Package Manager installed

-Step 2 - Clone repository
+ Clone repository

  "git clone https://github.com/fjimenez51/React-EMPL"

-Step 3 - Move to the correct directory
+Move to the correct directory

 Type the following in your command line: "cd React-EMPL"

-Step 4 - Install NPM/Yarn dependencies
+Install NPM/Yarn dependencies

 By typing "npm install" or "yarn install" you will download all of the dependencies required for this application.

-Step 5 - Start the application on your local server
+Start the application on your local server

 Type the following script in your command line: "npm start" or "yarn start" and your internet browser will open a webpage on localhost:3000.

 ## Technology used
 * Node.js, HTML, CSS, JavaScript, Axios, Bootstrap, React